lakes26/ranker/README.md

     'y' indicating "yes"<br/>
     or <br/>
     'n' indicating "no"<br/><br/>
- on "yes", the program will follow the save protocol.<br/>
+ on "yes," the program will follow the save protocol.<br/>

- The program will then output a list to stdout containing the elements ranked.
+ on "quit," the program will stop execution and will then output a list to stdout containing the elements ranked.

  The ranking algorithm works by ranking the elements based on the fraction: how many times the element is selected / how many times the element has appeared.
  This algorithm requires a reletivly large data set to produce accurate results but over an infinatly large sample, it converges to the actual rankings.